 With the rise of conversations surrounding of climate change, more and more attention is being drawn to the subject.
 “It was always something we had to work on, but now it’s even more important”, says Middag.
 Since it is raining more, the land becomes more vulnerable, not to mention the fact that land subsidence creates greenhouse gases.

-Right now, Middag says, they do not have a solution that works and that is why they need to broaden their scope and look for innovators all over the world who can help.
+Right now, Middag says, they do not have a solution that works on all factors involved and that is why they need to broaden their scope and look for innovators all over the world who can help.
 LTO Noord is an advocacy company for farmers, their main objective is to help farmers.
 They do that by influencing government policies and predicting problems.

-“We have solutions and experiments, but they’re not working really well.
+“We have solutions and experiments, but they’re not working really well in an integrated way.
 In our country the amount of possibilities is limited and we hope to have a more international scope.
 There is also the fact that the solutions we’re trying nowadays come from certain fields of expertise and we want to broaden the scope.
 Maybe there are solutions out there we didn’t think about”, says Middag.

 To fulfill their mission of helping farmers, LTO Noord is looking for innovators from all over the world to fight the subsidence of peatlands.
 In the Netherlands alone the costs of subsidence have been estimated to be over 16 billion euros.
 More than 25 thousand farmers are currently members of LTO Noord and many jobs depend on it.